-The example script runs the renewal while directing the output to a log file and then checks if it was successful or not, and finally reloads Apache to complete the renewal.
-Once your renewal script works, you can automate it with Cron job.
+The example script runs the renewal while directing the output to a log file, then checks if it was successful, and finally reloads Apache to complete the renewal.

 Revoking a certificate

-If you wish to remove a certificate from your server it can be revoked using the subcommand with Let’s Encrypt client.
+If you wish to remove a certificate from your server it can be revoked using a subcommand with Let’s Encrypt client.
 The command below can be used to revoke a particular certificate.
-Replace the <domain> in the command with the domain which certificate you wish to revoke.
+Replace the <domain_name> with the domain which certificate you wish to revoke.

-The process won’t give a confirmation upon completion, but if you perform it again you’ll get a message that the certificate has already been revoked.
+The process does not give a confirmation upon completion, but if you perform it again you will get a message that the certificate has already been revoked.